Pink Fantasy: 2021: "Lemon Candy", new members, Alice In Wonderland, Tales of the Unusual, and Merry Fantasy

-On December 7, the cover art of their new digital single "Merry Fantasy" was uploaded to the group's official social media account, announcing the release of the song for December 10.
-It's the first Christmas song of Pink Fantasy, and members Harin, Heesun and Momoka participated as lyricists.
+On December 7, the cover art of their new digital single "Merry Fantasy" was uploaded to the group's official social media account, and the release was revealed to be on December 10.
+It's Pink Fantasy's first Christmas song, and members Harin, Heesun and Momoka participated as lyricists.
 Korean music streaming services, such as Melon and Genie, describe the song as "a cute carol song, made based on the Christmas memories of Pink Fantasy members".

 On December 24, the song "숨은 그대 찾기", a collaboration of member SeeA, along with two MustB members (Taegeon and Wooyeon), was released.
-This release is part of a project created by K-Stage, a concert-like event produced by music distributor and music artist management company, Naturally Music.
+This release was part of a project created by K-Stage, a concert-like event produced by music distributor and music artist management company, Naturally Music.

-On December 26, through Daum fancafe and the group's social networks it was announced that the previously invited member Momoka will become an official permanent member from now on.
+On December 26, through their Daum fancafe and the group's other social network accounts it was announced that the previously invited member Momoka will become an official permanent member from now on.

 2022: LUV Is True, Tales of the Unusual (Feedback Version), Bizarre Story: Get Out

 On February 8, 2022, the release of "LUV Is True", a song dedicated to LUVIT, the group's fandom, was announced, expressing gratitude to the fans through the lyrics.
 A pre-release as NFT was scheduled for February 14, through NFTs music production company, 3PM, at while its official release was set for March 14.
 The said NFT company, showing concern for the environment, said that this NFT will be produced based on a Polygon blockchain that emits carbon at less than 1% of Ethereum's existing emission.

-On April 1, the music video for the feedback version of "Tales of the Unusual", a song previously released in October 2021, was released through the group's YouTube channel, in response to the comments from netizens, differing from the original version mainly by the removal of the additional voice of Hyuk Jooni, who joined in by repeating the song title in the chorus, leaving now only the voices of PinkFantasy members.
+On April 1, the music video for the feedback version of "Tales of the Unusual", a song previously released in October 2021, was released through the group's YouTube channel, in response to the comments from netizens, differing from the original version mainly by the removal of the additional voice of Hyuk Jooni, who joined in by repeating the song title in the chorus, leaving only the voices of PinkFantasy members.
 On April 8, this version was released through music streaming services.

-On September 16, PinkFantasy staff announced that Daewang and SeeA won't participate in their new song due to SeeA's injury and Daewang focusing on producing the song.
+On September 16, PinkFantasy staff announced that Daewang and SeeA would not participate in their new song due to SeeA's injury and Daewang focusing on producing the song.

-On September 30, it was announced that PinkFantasy's comeback, Bizarre Story, will be out on October 24.
-Bizarre Story: Get Out was released with two tracks and an instrumental.
+On September 30, it was announced that PinkFantasy's comeback, Bizarre Story, will release on October 24.
+"Bizarre Story: Get Out" was released with two tracks and an instrumental.

+2023: Members graduation and group hiatus

+Harin and Yechan graduated from the group on November 8, 2023.
+In late 2023, it was announced that Pink Fantasy would be going on an indefinite hiatus at the beginning of 2024.
+The final activities for the group was on December 27, 2023 and on January 1, 2024 the group entered an indefinite hiatus.